GonzaloPerezBlasco/D3MLPolarization/README.md

  === WARNINGS FOR PREDICTWITHMODEL ===

-1. IF YOU RUN THE CODE AND YOU GET AN ERROR SAYING THAT SOMETHING IS NOT DEFINED THERE IS A 99% CHANCE THAT TJE ISSUE IS THAT YOUR VERSION OF JUPYTERLAB DOESN'T HAVE DOWNLOADED THAT LIBRARY.
+1. IF YOU RUN THE CODE AND YOU GET AN ERROR SAYING THAT SOMETHING IS NOT DEFINED THERE IS A 99% CHANCE THAT THE ISSUE IS THAT YOUR VERSION OF JUPYTERLAB DOESN'T HAVE DOWNLOADED THAT LIBRARY.
 ADDING A NEW CELL WRITING pip install _________ SHOULD FIX THE ISSUE.
 HOWEVER ASK CHATGPT FOR THE EXACT LINE pip install ______ THAT YOU NEED TO USE

 2. THE FILEREADING.IPYNBs FILES EXPECT THE STRUCTURE OF THE FLI FILES TO BE LIKE THIS FOR CRYSTALS: